visidata/visidata.org/README.md

 Store your template images in `/images`.

+### Animated GIFs
+These can be extremely heavy - I recommend converting them to MP4 instead and adding them using the HTML5 `<video>` element.
+An example can be seen on the index page.

+**Eleventy Image will not output these in an animated format.**

 ## Updatable site elements

 You can always edit the HTML, but some elements are rendered from a JSON list.